 Am I good?
 No. Did I do this all myself?
 Absolutely.

 It’s surprising that people (aka. the Pedestrian Normalcy) wouldn’t bat an eye at you.
 Or give a damn.
 Unless until you tell them straight over what really constitutes a personal effort.
-And then sheepishly; they start looking.
-That reminds me – how sad is it that only artists get famously recognised; long until after they’ve long passed.
+Then sheepishly; they start looking.
+How sad is it that only artists get famously recognised; long until after they’ve long passed.

 So here are the three things I learned; in addition for having saved that $150 per year.

-The first (and biggest) here is me dispelling the pedestrian notion of what learning actually means.
-Learning is a process from an inside initiation.
+I hereby dispell the pedestrian notion of what learning truly means.
+It is a process from an inside initiation.
 Then out.

-I don’t care in what realms beyond self-DIY hair cuts, DIY cooking shows, and/or all the way to watching “self-help” videos on trying to bench, deadlift or squat ass-to-grass the very first time.
+I don’t care in what realms beyond self-DIY hair cuts, DIY cooking shows, “self-help” videos on trying to bench, deadlift or squat ass-to-grass the very first time.
 Learning is almost always – an organically involved-event of the “self”.
 NEVER a recreationally observational event upon anything of the external.
 It all depends on you and your circumstances to recoordinate everything there is of you to make learning happen.
-From all your senses’ perspectives.

 Why?
-Because it feels IMMENSELY different doing it under your biological perspective than merely observing some one else’s perspective.
+Because it feels IMMENSELY different doing it under your biological perspective.